A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Method

 \subsubsection{Review of community resources}

-In parallel to the research on the online community, a review of the literature on the practice of prompt engineering was conducted, with specific focus on text-to-image generation of digital art.
-Text-to-image synthesis for AI generated art and its associated online community are a very recent phenomenon.
-The online community around text-to-image art only emerged in early 2021 and has seen a steady increase in activity.
-However, with the exception of \citeauthor{chilton}'s design guidelines for prompt engineering~\cite{chilton,3527927.3532792.pdf}, there is little scholarly literature on the practice of text-to-image generation for AI generated art in the field of HCI.
-Therefore, the literature review focused on sources in the gray literature, such as community-provided guides and resources, posts on blogs, and articles on the Web.
+In parallel to the research on the online community, a review of the literature was conducted, with specific focus on text-to-image generation and the practice of prompt engineering for digital art.
+With the exception of \citeauthor{chilton}'s design guidelines for prompt engineering~\citep{chilton,3527927.3532792.pdf}, there still is little scholarly literature on the practice of text-to-image generation for AI generated art in the field of HCI.
+Therefore, the literature review primarily focused on sources in the gray literature, such as community-provided resources, documents, guides, experiment reports, blog posts, articles on the Web.